statsle/WassersteinSSL/README.md

 ### On Sensitiveness of Dimensions

 We also analyze the sensitiveness of dimensions.
-We generate data vectors and draw figures by:
+We generate data points and draw figures by:

 ``` python
 python  ./EmpiricalStudy/Dimensions/AnalysisOnDimension.py   then  AnalysisOnDimension.ipynb
 ```
-The analyses can be found as follow:
+The analyses results can be found as follow:
 <div>
 <p align="center">
 <img src='EmpiricalStudy\Dimensions\SensitivityToDimensions.png' align="center" width=800>